 The program lacks an option to run manual searches which leaves manual editing of the video file name as the only option to rerun searches to get another chance of finding a working subtitle.

 SubiT is a free subtitle downloader for Windows that supports several languages and multiple subtitle databases it pulls information and subtitles from.

 The interface is basic but you can search for subtitles either by dragging and dropping a video file on the interface, or by searching for a movie manually.

-The program displays all hits afterwards on the left, and different versions on the right.
-One issue here is that the interface may not be wide enough to display all information, and even if you enlarge it more, you may notice that relevant information such as the play time of a particular version of a video is missing.
+The program displays all hits afterwards on the left and different versions on the right.
+One issue here is that the interface may not be wide enough to display all information, and even if you enlarge it more, you may notice that relevant information such as the play time of a particular version of a video may be missing.